ValeraLemberov/Taxi_service/README.md

 # Welcome to taxi service
-Taxi Service is a simple Web application that implements authentication, registration, and database operations.
-The application has several commands:
+Taxi Service is a Web application that implements authentication, registration, and database operations.
+Application functionality:
 - Show all drivers and remove from database of choice.
 - Show all cars and remove from database of choice.
 - Show all manufacturers and remove from database of choice.